proycon/LaMachine/CONTRIBUTING.md

 * ``lamachine-run`` - Run a particular command in the LaMachine environment.

-The use of specific LaMachine roles is always preferred over the use of comparable generic ansible modules as the LaMachines
+The use of specific LaMachine roles is always preferred over the use of comparable generic ansible modules as the LaMachine roles take care of a lot of specific things for you so it works in all environments.
+So use ``lamachine-python-install`` rather than Ansible's ``pip`` module, and ``lamachine-git`` rather than ansible's ``git`` or ``github`` module.

 To add your own software, you add a *role* yourself which includes one (or more) of the above, with specific parameters, to do the actual work.
 Your role, in turn, is referenced by the end-user who has final control over the installation playbook.

 This may sound a bit cryptic still, so let's go through an example step by step: